ycjessie/ycjessie/README.md

 ## Volunteer Experience
 - I have participated in initiatives that align with my professional interests and values.
 These experiences have strengthened my communication and leadership skills, enabling me to engage diverse groups and promote collaboration.
   - **Business Resource Groups:**
-    - I volunteer through the Talent Ambassador program and  Business Resource Groups to foster a supportive environment that encourages resilience and celebrates achievements.
-Example, [Linkedin Event](https://www.linkedin.com/posts/samanthaomara_for-me-one-of-my-favorite-ways-to-celebrate-activity-7045117024884125696-d-dE?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAIAGaYB1UvkiYDnTmtjvpk2DtFfLxt7X9k)
+    - I volunteer through the Talent Ambassador program and Business Resource Groups to create a supportive environment that promotes resilience and celebrates achievements, such as the [Linkedin Event](https://www.linkedin.com/posts/samanthaomara_for-me-one-of-my-favorite-ways-to-celebrate-activity-7045117024884125696-d-dE?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAIAGaYB1UvkiYDnTmtjvpk2DtFfLxt7X9k)
   - **Peer Guide Community:**
     - I volunteer to lead discussions with senior leaders to build connections within the community of new hires, sharing insights into the organization's direction and encouraging valuable knowledge exchange.
 ## Awards & Recognitions